Marlins vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has 36 hits with nine doubles, three home runs, 13 walks and 11 RBI.
+- Acuna has 37 hits with nine doubles, four home runs, 16 walks and 12 RBI.
 He's also stolen 13 bases.

 Acuna Recent Games